-10. What are the program's expansion goals?
+13. What are the program's expansion goals?

-In the first year, the new compost program will be capable of accepting over 20,000 tons of leaf, brush, and yard waste, and up to 1,200,000 pounds of food waste.
+The new compost program will be capable of annually accepting over 20,000 tons of leaf, brush, and yard waste, and up to 1,200,000 pounds of food waste.
 We intend to continually expand these amounts as interest in the program grows.
 We are targeting our outreach towards institutions with large commercial kitchens to substantially increase the impact of the program.